Skelware/node-file-parser/README.md

 If you want to make changes to the source, you should fork this repository and create a pull-request to our master branch.
 Make sure that each individual commit does not break the functionality, and contains new unit tests for the changes you make.

 To test your changes locally, run `npm install` followed by `npm test`.
-All files that you added or changed must have score 100% coverage in its statements, branches, functions and lines.
+All files that you added or changed must score 100% coverage in its statements, branches, functions and lines.
 You will also have to [sign](https://www.clahub.com/agreements/Skelware/node-file-parser) the [Contributor License Agreement](https://www.clahub.com/pages/why_cla), which will take a minute of your time but ensures that neither of us will sue the other.

 ## Versioning
 As much as we want everyone to always use the latest version, we know that this is a utopia.
 Therefore, we adhere to a strict versioning system that is widely accepted: `major.minor.patch`.
 This is also known as the [SemVer](http://semver.org/spec/v2.0.0.html) method.